- Ethan Davies

 - Luke Stewart

-Luke obtained a first class degree in mathematics and philosophy from Lancaster university in 2016.
+Luke obtained a first class degree in mathematics and philosophy from Lancaster University in 2016.
 Subsequently, he completed an MSc in the mathematics of cryptography and communications at Royal Holloway, before joining the CDT.
 His research interests involve the applications of mathematics to security, particularly discrete mathematics.
 He currently researches distinct difference configurations and their applications to key predistribution in wireless sensor networks.
 This involves applying concepts from group theory and combinatorics to the security domain.
 He intends to submit his thesis this summer, before pursuing a career which builds on his security and technical skills

 - Marcos Tileria Palacios